zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    ``192.168.0.1`` to ``1.0.168.192.in-addr.arpa``.

-   :a: The IP address to convert to a reverse pointer name.
+   :param a: The IP address to convert to a reverse pointer name.

    :returns: The reverse pointer representation of *a*.